reportportal/docs/src/md/src/GettingStarted/ProjectConfiguration.md

 Every user is given a specific Project role within a specific project.

-Depends on the role, the user is able or not able perform some actions.
+Depends on the role, the user is able or not able to perform some actions.
 For more details, please see the Permissions map below

 There are 4 possible Project roles in ReportPortal: